The importance of a professional franchise association

 The need for franchisee representation

-Franchise councils and franchise associations
+Franchise councils and associations

-On the other hand, a franchise association is a group of two or more franchisees within a system who come together, without profit motive, to collectively advocate their interests within the system and promote communication between the franchisees and the franchisor.
-Although these entities may seem very similar, as they both focus on representing franchisees, there is a difference.
-A franchise association is independently organized by the franchisee, while a franchise council is initiated and supported by the franchisor.
+Meanwhile, a franchise association is a group of two or more franchisees within a system who unite, not for profit, to collectively promote their interests within the system and foster communication between the franchisees and the franchisor.
+While they may seem similar, a franchise association is organized independently of the franchisor.
+In contrast, a franchise council is initiated and supported by the franchisor.

-Since franchise councils are initiated and supported by the franchisor and because the members of the franchise council are approved or chosen by the franchisor, the franchise council is sometimes seen by franchisees as an extension of the franchisor.
-On the other hand, a franchise association can be completely independent and therefore might not receive any input or even recognition from the franchisor.
+Since franchise councils are initiated and supported by the franchisor and council members are approved or chosen by the franchisor, franchisees often see them as extensions of the franchisor.
+On the other hand, a franchise association can be completely independent, possibly lacking input or recognition from the franchisor.

-A combination of a franchise council and a franchise association can also occur.
-In such cases, there is both a council and an association, and the board members of the association also serve in the council as representatives of the franchisees.
+Sometimes there’s a combination of a franchise council and association, where the board members of the association are also part of the council representing franchisees.
 For the remainder of this article, we will focus on franchise associations.
-Many of the recommendations below are also somewhat relevant for franchise councils.
+Many of the following pieces of advice are also relevant to franchise councils.

 Complexity

-It should be realized that franchisors also greatly benefit from a professional consultation structure and a professionalized and well-functioning franchise association.
-This can, for instance, serve as a serious dialogue partner with the franchisor.
-This has become even more important with the introduction of Dutch franchise legislation.
+Franchisors also benefit greatly from a professional dialogue structure and a well-functioning franchise association.
+This can serve as a serious partner in discussions with the franchisor, becoming critically important with the implementation of Dutch franchise legislation.

 What should a professional association look like?